isomerpages/moe-cantonmentpri/_useful-links/Financial Assistance.md

 **How to apply**
 * [Apply online](https://go.gov.sg/moe-efas)
-* Using the e-FAS form which is available on Parents Gateway (under Services tab – Financial Assistance).
+* On Parent Gateway - Using the e-FAS form (under Services tab – Financial Assistance).
-* Alternatively, you can [download](/files/FAS/.pdf) the MOE FAS application form attached or collect a copy at school.
+* Alternatively, you can [download](/files/FAS/moe fas application form.pdf) the MOE FAS application form attached or collect a copy at school.
 Submit the completed form directly to the school.

 Note: If you have children in different government or government-aided schools, you just need to submit 1 application form to any of their schools.
 The school that receives the application form will inform you of the outcome.